Thor Peak, The Stem Winder, I, 5.4

 Other than making a lasting impression in my mind and what I read in the RJ Secor High Sierra guide, I know nothing about this peak.
 I would be very curious to hear peoples impressions of the routes on this peak.

 Routes here are mostly grade III and under, seems like a great place for an adventurous moderate, relatively close to the car.
-While others are continuing to trudge up to Whitney and Russell, you'd be roping up and have the peak to yourself.
-Please correct me if I'm wrong.
+While others are continuing to trudge up to Whitney and Russell, you'd be roping up and likely have the peak to yourself.

 Hike the Whitney trail until you see Thor.
 I don't know anything about where to leave the trail.
 From photos and memory, it does appear to be quite a slog to the base of the routes.